 Tool #9: MailChimp

 MailChimp is a one-stop email marketing tool for small enterprises.
-This free application facilitates client email communication by enabling you to deliver up to 12,000 emails for 2,000 users for free.
+This free application facilitates client email communication by enabling you to deliver up to 12,000 emails per month for free and can have 2,000 subscribers for free.
 It provides a plethora of useful features, including simple templates, comprehensive statistics that measure clickthrough rates, and one-click customizing.
 MailChimp is a crucial email business tool for any single entrepreneur to deliver and manage newsletters.

 Tool #10: Buffer